cabinetoffice/national-leadership-centre-website/pages/home.md

 <p class="taskforce-report">
 <span class="taskforce-report__column-one">
-We were created by the government in 2018 to deliver <a href="https://www.gov.uk/government/publications/national-leadership-centre" target="_blank"> the recommendations of the Public Services Leadership Taskforce.</a>
+The National Leadership Centre is a groundbreaking new initiative, created by the government in 2018 to deliver <a href="https://www.gov.uk/government/publications/national-leadership-centre" target="_blank"> the recommendations of the Public Services Leadership Taskforce.</a>
 </span>
 <span class="taskforce-report__column-two">
   <a class="taskforce-report__image" href="https://www.gov.uk/government/publications/national-leadership-centre" target="_blank">